chrisgrieser/nvim-genghis/README.md

   the browser or file manager.
 (Currently only on macOS, PRs welcome.)

 All commands use the system clipboard.

+### File navigation
+`.navigateToFileInFolder("next"|"prev")`: Move to the next/previous file in the current folder (in alphabetical order).
+- If `snacks.nvim` is installed, displays a cycling notification.

 ## Why the name "Genghis"?
 A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch), an older vimscript